tech-fahad/mochawesome-extended/README.md

-# mochawesome-screenshots
+# mochawesome-extended
-This is a fork of Mochawesome(MochawesomePlusPlus) reporter with added screenshots functionality for Protractor.
+This is a fork of mochawesome-screenshots reporter with fixes and added functionality for Protractor.
-A reporter takes a screenshot after each failed Protractor test.

 Installation of the module:
 ```
-$ npm install mochawesome-screenshots --save-dev
+$ npm install mochawesome-extended --save-dev
 ```

 Usage remains the same as the Mocahwesome.